A sufficient condition for inviscid shear instability: Hurdle theorem and its application to alternating jets: The stability conditions

 where the subscript alpha explicitly shows the dependence on a reference-frame shift of the zonal wind, $\alpha \in \RealN$.
-At this stage, $\alpha$ is arbitrary, but we shall see that in the Jupiter-style basic flows, it is uniquely determined, and hence the subscript can be removed.
+At this stage, $\alpha$ is arbitrary.
+However, as we will explain later, in the Jupiter-style basic flows, there is only one optimal choice of $\alpha$, allowing us to remove the subscript.
 Note from (\ref{Q'}) that $Q'$ is invariant with respect to $\alpha$.
 Both $\kappa_0^2$ and its associated eigenfunction, $\varphi_0$, can be explicitly computed: